 CAT Personal Reformulation for Personal and Professional Development

-CAT’s brief structured approach to psychotherapy with an emphasis on active, collaborative and early written and diagrammatic reformulation (mapping) lends itself to a foreshortened, mapping-focussed reformulation experience.
-This has developed into a distinctive approach which is being increasingly used in a multitude of contexts and with differing professions.
+CAT’s brief structured approach to psychotherapy with an emphasis on active, collaborative and early written and diagrammatic reformulation (mapping) lends itself to a shortened, mapping-focussed reformulation experience.
+A distinctive personal reformulation (PR) approach for mental health professionals has developed over the last fifteen years.
+Its focus is on shared mapping of patterns, roles and coping strategies that have most bearing on professional practice.
+It is being increasingly used in a range of training contexts and with different professions.

 The use of an extended single session grew from the need to provide an experience of CAT therapy for visiting Australian CAT trainees.

-The value of a ‘reformulate and go’ approach to very brief therapy was echoed by experience in using CAT in student counselling settings where clients might attend for crisis help but have good underlying mental health.
-In these circumstances the client can make rapid psychological use of a collaborative reformulation to step out of their difficulties and recover a healthy empathic stance towards themselves and their situation.
+Steve Potter and colleagues’ work using CAT in student counselling settings had demonstrated the value of a very brief therapy.
+In this setting, clients might attend for crisis help but have good underlying mental health.
+In these circumstances the client can make rapid psychological use of a collaborative reformulation.
+Brief work could quickly enable the person to step out of their difficulties and recover a healthy empathic stance towards themselves and their situation.

 What happens in the initial session?

 The beginning of the first session will look at the boundaries of confidentiality and some reflections on your thoughts and feelings about the sessions.
-The therapist will have a collaborative approach when exploring any goals you might have for the sessions and how you might work together towards these.
+The therapist will have a collaborative approach when exploring your goals for the sessions and how you might work together towards these.

-The CAT approach of mapping will be used to track the conversation to establish reciprocal/relational roles, the feelings that occur and how these are managed.
-The map (and we all have one) helps with recognition and supports change through establishing exits.
-The map will be yours to take away and there is an expectation that you will return to following sessions with this as a working tool to review and develop.
+The CAT approach of mapping is used to track the conversation to establish relational (or reciprocal) roles, the feelings that occur and how these are managed.
+The map helps with recognition and supports change through establishing exits.
+The map will be yours to take away.
+If you plan a follow up session you are expected to return with your map as a working tool to review and develop.

 What goes on in the follow up session(s)?

-A follow up session provides a valuable space to review the initial session and is a useful way of consolidating the initial experience.
-It provides an opportunity to consider how the map might have been used to aid recognition and support exits.
-Any goals that were established at the end of the initial session can be reviewed and additional exits added.
+A follow up session provides a valuable space to review the first session and helps consolidate the initial experience.
+It provides an opportunity to consider how you have used the conversation and the map to help you to recognise patterns and consider exits.
+Any goals established at the end of the initial session can be reviewed, and additional exits added.
 It is also an opportunity to gain additional understanding.

 What happens at the end?

-The therapist will reflect with you on the whole process and how you might continue to use the map and new understandings.
+The therapist will reflect with you on the whole process and how you might continue to use the new understandings and the map.
 It might be an opportunity to consider whether having any further sessions would be helpful.

-Catalyse welcomes all feedback, which we regularly review to see if any changes can be made to improve the sessions or information that you receive about the PRs.
+The Catalyse administrator will send you a feedback questionnaire.
+This will be short and can be completed online.
+The information you provide is anonymous but you can provide your contact details if you wish to discuss anything about the PR experience.
+Catalyse welcomes all feedback.
+We regularly review this to see if any changes can be made to improve the sessions or information that you receive about the PRs.

 Why is my PR different from my colleague’s PR?